nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 `sudo ldconfig`

+To clean up compilation artifacts such as object files and shared libraries stored within the ION open-source directory, cd to the ION open-source directory and run:

+`make clean`

+To remove executables and shared libraries installed in the system, run:

+`sudo make uninstall`

 ### Adding Other Compile Time Switches

 If you want to set additional compile-time switches for a build, the place to do this to add them to the `./configure` command.
 To see a list of supported ION compiler options, see explanation provided by: